constantcontact/jenkins_pipeline_builder/README.md

 [![Build Status](https://travis-ci.org/constantcontact/jenkins_pipeline_builder.svg)](https://travis-ci.org/constantcontact/jenkins_pipeline_builder)  [![Gem Version](https://badge.fury.io/rb/jenkins_pipeline_builder.svg)](http://badge.fury.io/rb/jenkins_pipeline_builder)

-YAML driven CI Jenkins Pipeline Builder enabling to version your artifact pipelines alongside with the artifact source itself.
+YAML/JSON driven jenkins job generator that lets you version your artifact pipelines alongside with the artifact source itself.

-This Gem uses this methodolody by itself.
-Notice the 'pipeline' folder where we have a declaration of the Gem's build pipeline.

 # Background

-This project is inspired by a great work done by Arangamani with [jenkins_api_client](https://github.com/arangamani/jenkins_api_client) and amazing progress done by the Open Stack community with their [jenkins-job-builder](http://ci.openstack.org/jenkins-job-builder/)
+This project is inspired by the great work done by Arangamani with [jenkins_api_client](https://github.com/arangamani/jenkins_api_client) and amazing progress done by the Open Stack community with their [jenkins-job-builder](http://ci.openstack.org/jenkins-job-builder/)

-The YAML structure very closely resembles the OpenStack Job Builder, but, in comparison to Python version, is 100% pure Ruby and uses Jenkins API Client and has additional functionlity of building different types of Jenkins views.
+The YAML structure began very closely resembling the OpenStack Job Builder, but, has evolved since then.
+Under the covers it uses the Jenkins API Client and is very extensible.
+Any plugin that is not currently supported can be added locally.

 # JenkinsPipelineBuilder